 - Archaeology, Humanities, Medicine/LUMC, Governance and Global Affairs, Law, Social and Behavioural Sciences, Science, Interfacultair Centrum voor Lerarenopleiding, Onderwijsontwikkeling en Nascholing (ICLON), African Studies Centre, International Institute for Asian Studies

-You must be a registered Bachelor, Master or PhD degree student at Leiden University, and at least in your second year of studies.
+You must be a registered Bachelor, Master or PhD student at Leiden University, and at least in your second year of studies.

 - Your study or research must be a fully recognised part of your Bachelor, Master or PhD programme at Leiden University.